padmick/tomorrowlandwiki/summer/accommodation.md

 By choosing for a Camp2Camp rental package, you choose to support this project and help create a better future for your fellow people and our planet.

+**Note A deposit is paid when collecting Camp2Camp packages which is fully refundable if equipment is left behind in good condition**

 ####**Camp2Camp 2 Person**
 ![] (%%Camp2Camp%%)
 This package includes: